0x41gawor/crypto-lab/lab3/AES.md

 ![](img/7.png)

 **MixColumns** już jest more complex.
-It performs Matrix multiplication in Rijndael's Galois field between the columns of the state matrix and a preset matrix.
+It performs Matrix multiplication in Rijndael's Galois field between the columns of the state matrix and a preset* matrix.

+> *(of a setting on a device) adjusted or applied in advance

 ![](img/8.png)